amit221/yourwayjs/README.md

 ```

 lets review what we have here.
-on the first level we put the page name and create and object for it with the following attributs
+On the first level we put the page name and create and object for it with the following attributes
 ```
-route:this function called after we get the respone for the server (u must declare a route function for each page you declare) error:when ever we got an error from the server will come to this function( if this function is not declared it will go to the default error function) settings:if you wanna do things just before the ajax request happens declare this function (this is a good place to use the yourwayjs.setOneTimeAjaxParams(object) function )
+route:This function is called after you get the response from the server (you must declare a route function for each page you declare) error:Whenever we get an error from the server, this function will be called( if this function is not declared it will go to the default error function) settings:If you want to do things just before the ajax request happens, declare this function (this is a good place to use the yourwayjs.setOneTimeAjaxParams(object) function )
 ```
-you olso must declare a default attribute in your object. whenever the router go to a page that is not declared in your object or the page doesnt have an error function it will go to the default function
+you also must declare a default attribute in your object.
+Whenever the router goes to a page that is not declared in your object or the page doesnt have an error function it will go to the default functions.